-Guidance for admission authorities when processing applications made from another country in preparation for Brexit transition.
+Guidance for admission authorities when processing applications made from another country.

 How admission authorities and local authorities should process applications made from another country for a maintained school in Wales.